Charlene999/CEN3031-Destiny-Finder/Sprint-4-Reflections/Sprint4.md

 This sprint saw the completion of all the issues/stories for the application.
 Namely, admin functionality for adding users - including updating, deleting, and getting all users - was implemented.
 In addition, final touches such as search boxes for various lists, additional text descriptions, population of the database with production data, and minor updates to the UI.

 ### Frontend Accomplishments
+The /classes page has been updated to display 10 buttons whose names are the currently playable classes in the game.
+When a user clicks one of the buttons, a window alert will pop up that gives a brief description of the class, along with instructions on what number to input on the Create a New Character page to create a character of that class.

+The /admin/add-spells-and-items page forms were updated to check for input validation and introduced a reset button to both the add spells and add items form so an admin could easily reset the form if a mistake was made.

+The /admin/view-users page was given functionality this sprint.
+Upon load, the page will display the information of all users in the database.
+This information includes the user’s name, username, email, database ID, and admin status.
+This table has one last column, which is delete user.
+Clicking on the box in a user’s row will prompt the admin if they are sure they want to delete the user.
+If the admin clicks ok, the user will be deleted from the database.
+Finally, by clicking on the View All Users and Hide All Users button, the admin can either view or hide the user information table.

+The /spells and /items pages received a complete redesign this sprint.
+The previous functionality of the /spells and /items pages has been moved to the /profile/spells and /profile/items pages respectively.
+These pages can be accessed via the new View All Spells By Character and View All Items By Character buttons on the /profile page.
+The /spells and /items page now prompt a user to select a class from the dropdown box instead of a character.
+Upon selecting one of ten characters, the tables for both pages will now display the name of the item or spell, its description, and the level required to use it.
+Additionally, for all 4 pages mentioned above, a new search bar has been added where a user can filter the results by typing in an item or spell’s name, description, or level required.

+A few tests added during Sprints 2 and 3 have been updated to reflect the addition of new features.
+Many new tests have been added to Cypress and Angular to test the new functionality added during this sprint.

 ### Backend Accomplishments
 In total, three endpoints for the admin functionality were implemented, completing the backend API.
 The new admin get all users endpoint, admin update user endpoint, and admin delete user endpoint all require an admin account and offer some functionality not available to regular users.
 In addition to the endpoints themselves, multiple unit tests were added for each endpoint, completing the unit test suite.
 Finally, the database was populated with production-quality data for demonstration.